maxime-tournier/maxime-tournier.github.com/notes/rigid.md

-While choosing a body-fixed or spatial reference frame has advantages for a theoretic study of $$SE(3)$$, it is not ideal for simulating rigid bodies because it ties the linear and angular dynamics together.
+While choosing a body-fixed or spatial reference frame has advantages for a theoretic study of $$SE(3)$$, it is not ideal for simulating rigid bodies in practice because it ties the linear and angular dynamics together.
 But as seen before, these two dynamics can be decoupled when the reference frame is chosen appropriately.

 ## Reference Frame